octorin/octorin.github.io/_pages/about.md

 <details>
     <summary>More about me?</summary>
-Before joining academia, I worked for Pfizer and Hyundai Motor Company HQs on various consulting projects.
+Before joining academia, I worked in consulting at Pfizer and Hyundai Motor Company HQs.
 I have also hosted and produced a local <a href="https://archive.org/embed/kerouac_201704?start=1307" target="_blank" rel="noopener noreferrer">radio show</a> in Korea (which flew far under the radar), where I had a blast monologuing on my favorite topics, such as behavioral economics, social psychology, and experimental philosophy.<br><br>

-I earned a bachelor's degree with college and departmental honors in Communication Studies from UCLA, and a master's in Marketing from Korea University Business School, graduating with the Award of Academic Excellence.
+I earned a bachelor's degree in Communication Studies with a minor in Statistics from UCLA, graduating with college and departmental honors.
+I also received a master's degree in Marketing from Korea University Business School, graduating with the highest distinction.
 </details> <br>

 <!-- While my old blog is currently closed, previously uploaded posts can be found [here]({{ site.baseurl }}{% link blog/index.html %}). -->